zenml-io/zenml/docs/book/user-guide/llmops-guide/finetuning-llms/finetuning-100-loc.md

 - An instruction (the query we want the model to handle)
 - A response (the desired output format and content)

-### 2. Data Formatting
+### 2. Data Formatting and Tokenization
+The code processes the data in two steps:
-The code formats each example into a structured prompt template:
+- First, it formats each example into a structured prompt template:
 ```
 ### Instruction: [user query]
 ### Response: [desired response]
 ```

-This consistent format helps the model understand the pattern it should learn.
+- Then it tokenizes the formatted text with a max length of 128 tokens and proper padding

-### 3. Model Selection
+### 3. Model Selection and Setup
-We use TinyLlama as our base model because it:
+We use TinyLlama-1.1B-Chat as our base model because it:
 - Is small enough to fine-tune on consumer hardware
-- Maintains reasonable performance for this task
+- Comes pre-trained for chat/instruction following
-- Demonstrates the principles without requiring significant computational resources
+- Uses bfloat16 precision for efficient training
+- Automatically maps to available devices

 ### 4. Training Configuration
-The implementation uses a minimal but functional set of training parameters:
+The implementation uses carefully chosen training parameters:
 - 3 training epochs
-- Small batch size with gradient accumulation
+- Batch size of 1 with gradient accumulation steps of 4
+- Learning rate of 2e-4
-- Mixed precision training (fp16)
+- Mixed precision training (bfloat16)
-- Simple learning rate without complex scheduling
+- Model checkpointing with save limit of 2
+- Regular logging every 10 steps

-### 5. Inference
+### 5. Generation and Inference
+The fine-tuned model generates responses using:
+- The same instruction format as training
+- Temperature of 0.7 for controlled randomness
+- Max length of 128 tokens
+- Single sequence generation

-The fine-tuned model can then generate responses to new queries about ZenML World, maintaining the style and knowledge from its training data.
+The model can then generate responses to new queries about ZenML World, attempting to maintain the style and knowledge from its training data.

 ## Understanding the Limitations